 Thesis Submission & Vivas

-Your supervisor, or another member of staff in your department/division, will be responsible for organising the viva and making all the necessary arrangements.
+Your main supervisor, or another member of staff in your department/division, will be responsible for organising the viva examination and making all parties aware of the confirmed arrangements.

 Final Thesis Submission

-- Hard bound copies of the final thesis are no longer required.
+A hard bound copy of the thesis is no longer required.

 Award & Certificate